 - Publications: mandates distribution of a common set of forms, reports, instructional terminology and other written material.

-When it is determined that an evacuation is required, the warnings must be timely and accurate.
+If it is ever determined that an evacuation is required, the warnings must be timely and accurate.
 While the main concern is the preservation of life, those displaced from their homes or businesses may experience inconvenience, anxiety and fear.
 These evacuation alerts and orders will be distributed via all available communication channels.
 These channels include; local radio, District website, social media (e.g. Facebook, Twitter, etc), District staff and volunteers going door-to-door, and the FVRD Alert Warning system - Alertable.

 Download the App or Sign up for FREE email, SMS, and phone call notifications.
 Notifications are fast, reliable, private, and easy to hear, see, and read.
 Choose the notification option, or combination of options, that is right for you.